unimelbmdap/pylater/docs/notebooks/model_fitting.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-We can futher evaluate the model fit by examining the distribution of draws from the fitted model - the posterior *retrodictive* distribution (see ["Towards a principled Bayesian workflow" by Michael Betancourt](https://betanalpha.github.io/assets/case_studies/principled_bayesian_workflow.html#143_Posterior_Retrodiction_Checks)):
+We can futher evaluate the model fit by examining the distribution of draws from the fitted model - the posterior predictive distribution (better described as the posterior *retrodictive* distribution; see ["Towards a principled Bayesian workflow" by Michael Betancourt](https://betanalpha.github.io/assets/case_studies/principled_bayesian_workflow.html#143_Posterior_Retrodiction_Checks)):

 +++ {"editable": true, "slideshow": {"slide_type": ""}}